AlexJReid/blog/content/posts/cloud-dataflow/index.md

 Templates fit in nicely with CI/CD approaches - your favourite build system such as Travis, Jenkins or Cloud Build runs the Cloud Dataflow tooling to upload the artifacts to Cloud Storage.
 They do, however, add some overhead.
 As options are not available at build time, they need boxed in a `ValueProvider<T>`.
 This means a reference to the value can be passed around the pipeline as a promise that it will contain a value at runtime, via its `get()` method.
 Unfortunately, this means that all parts of your pipeline that you want to inject options into **must** be able to accept a `ValueProvider`.
 If they can't, you're out of luck.

 It is also not possible to alter the shape of your pipeline graph (such as adding or removing certain transforms) at runtime.
 This is controlled at build time.
 You can still customise the graph through options, but in my mind these should be considered to be _build flags_ not _runtime parameters_.
+If you need to customise your pipeline before executing it, consider making your build artifact a fat `.jar` that your scheduler can run to create a Dataflow job.
+If you can put the `.jar` inside a container, you could start a job through Airflow (via a bash or Kubernetes operator), Jenkins, Cloud Build or, well, really anything authorised that can run a container.

 A template can be run by supplying parameters, or `Options`.
 You can even supply metadata in a JSON file which causes the Cloud Dataflow UI to render a nice input form for your parameters.
 Airflow can also execute a pipeline from a template through the `DataflowTemplateOperator`.